seamuswr/Killer_Robot/README.md

 advanced control system than just proportinal control such as adding integral or derivative control.
 This can also be improved by shedding weight on the robot and using a more powerful panning motor.

-Doxygen Main page

-- summary of the software
-- purpose of each files
-- discussion of tasks and states  (multitasking)